The Warco WM180 Lathe - Modifications

 Other machines:

-Perris baby lathe, including repairs to its broken headstock and fitting wick
+My old Perris baby lathe, including repairs to its broken headstock and fitting wick

 lubricators for its spindle